[Home]

 In between are the two S-meters for the antenna signal levels of antenna A (magenta) and B (blue) and of the Left (red) and Right (green) hand circular components.
 The levels are in 6dB S-points.

-The measurements shown are typical for 80m NVIS communication during day-time (in PA-land, magnetic inclination about 60°).
+The measurements shown are typical (February 2012) for 80m NVIS communication during day-time (in PA-land, magnetic inclination about 60°).

-The Left (O) is very dominant.
+The level of the Left (O) hand circular component is 3dB higher than the signal levels of the antennas A and B. The Left (O) hand circular component is very dominant.
 The signal level of the Right (X) hand circular component is 24dB lower than that of the Left (O) hand circular component.
-This is not unusual, 12-24dB is common.
+This is not unusual, 12-24dB is common during day time.

 The corresponding ionogram (thanks Belgian Dourbes) is: